percona/k8spxc-docs/docs/options.md

 data inside a containerized application.

-Use the `kubectl` command to create the configmap from external resources, for more information see [Configure a Pod to use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap).
+Use the `kubectl` command to create the configmap from external resources, for more information see [Configure a Pod to use a ConfigMap :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap).

 For example, let’s suppose that your application requires more connections.
 To increase your `max_connections` setting in MySQL, you